 | 60 | 0 | $70,000 | $0 (access super immediately) | $1,960,000 |

-* Includes modest buffer for investment returns on the pool during the gap period.
-These figures are illustrative personal circumstances vary significantly.
+Figures include a modest buffer for investment returns on the non-super pool during the gap period.
+These figures are illustrative; personal circumstances vary significantly.is inside super and locked until 60, the remaining $700,000–$1,000,000 must cover the gap years independently.

 Best Sources of Passive Income for Australian Early Retirees

-Most successful early retirees use a blend of income sources this is both sensible risk management and tax planning.
-Here’s how each source works in practice:
+Most sustainable early retirement income strategies combine multiple income sources.
+This is both sensible risk management and effective tax planning.
+Here is how each source works in practice:

 |---|---|---|---|

-Yields shown are indicative for 2026 market conditions.
+Yields are indicative for 2026 market conditions.
 Individual returns vary.
-In our experience advising 500+ Australian families, the most sustainable early retirement incomes combine Australian shares with franking credits, investment property, and a term deposit buffer giving income, capital growth, and stability without over-reliance on any single asset class.
+A combination of Australian shares with franking credits, investment property and a term deposit buffer provides income, capital growth and stability without over-reliance on any single asset class.
+For a full breakdown of how each source interacts with the Age Pension, see the Wealthlab guide to passive income in retirement.

 Tax Considerations for Early Retirees